 We’re so lucky that many of our staff have worked here for many years.
 We’ve got a great core team – friendly, kind and patient – exactly what you need to care for people.

-All our staff go on an intensive three-day Agincare induction before starting at St Peter’s Park.
+All our staff go on an intensive three-day Agincare training course before starting at St Peter’s Park.

 As well as regular reviews and supervisions we carry out mandatory annual and two-year refresher training, plus specialist training including subjects such as dementia, Alzheimer’s, stroke and Parkinson’s.